 Any expensive personal belongings or electronic devices such as cell phones and music-playing devices.
-Red Wolf camp offers a unique opportunity for kids to unplug for an entire week and there is no electricity at camp.
+Wayfinders gives campers a chance to unplug for an extended wilderness experience.
 Cell phones and other electronic devices found will be confiscated and returned on departure day.